GiovanniCortes19/product-Landing-Page/README.md

 # freeCodeCamp Project: Product Landing Page

+## CM Creative Emporium: Live your imagination

-This is a web responsive page, for a potential product store.
+This is a web responsive page, for a potential Art & Crafts product store: